David John (snooker player): Amateur years

 Having dropped off of the tour at the end of the 2002–03 snooker season John spent the next 13 years playing as an amateur.
 During this time he twice won the Welsh Amateur Championship.

 In June 2015, John entered Australian Goldfields Open, defeating world number 44 Alfie Burden in the first qualifying round 5–1.
 Although he was ultimately defeated by Peter Lines by the same score in the following round, this performance encouraged John that he could still make a full-time return to the game at a professional level.

 Return to professional status

-After a 13-year absence John earned a place on the main tour by coming through Q School in 2016.
+After a 13-year absence John earned a place on the main tour by coming through the 2016 Q School.
 He beat Zak Surety 4–1 in the final round of the second event to secure a two-year tour card.

-In May 2018 he was suspended from the tour for suspected match fixing, although he had not accrued enough ranking points to stay on the main tour in any case.